-Many seem to cancel one another healthy food and a thanksgiving meal.
+Many seem to cancel each other out when it comes to healthy food and a Thanksgiving meal.
 However, a balanced dinner that is a joy to share with friends and family should be possible and even easy to make.

 Thank you for all the things we’ve got, is a time to be grateful.
-It is time for us to remember and think about the things we take for granted too many times in our lives.
-Sharing a meal with family and friends is a fantastic experience and is enjoyed by almost every community.
-Therefore please consume and share the food, but also consider the food you eat and be grateful and pay homage to the riches you must share.
+It is time for us to remember and think about the things we take for granted too often.
+Sharing a meal with family and friends is a great thing to do, and almost everyone in the world enjoys it.